bumyann/SillyTavern-Saucepan-Seasoning/README.md

 # Response Instructions + Write For Me
-### A SillyTavern Extension by bumyann

-Tired of Saucepan's 500 character limit?
+Tired of Saucepan's character limit?
 Me too.
 This adds response instructions (inject a quick prompt before the ai replies) and a write-for-me panel (let the ai draft your user message) straight into ST. Presets, no character limits, mobile friendly.

 Made this bc I loved Saucepan's Response Instructions and Write For Me UI too much but kept getting pulled back to ST for how customizable it is — so I just. made it myself. now I don't have to choose lol.

 Disclaimer: I didn't actually make it.
 This shit is vibe-coded to the max.
 But I did test it before publishing it because I'm not a rat.
 Also, I'm aware Guided Generations, Impersonate, etc. exists but I want something simpler and ultra-speciific because I'm funny like that </3 Do what you will with this information.

----

-## ⚠️ V2.0 — Rebuilt injection engine

-Versions 1.x used SillyTavern's `setExtensionPrompt()` API, which writes into a generic extension prompt slot that some Chat Completion presets (especially heavily customized ones) silently don't read from.
-After extensive debugging across multiple models, presets, and chat lengths, this turned out to be unreliable in ways that were hard to predict or patch around consistently.

-**V2.0 switches to STscript's `/inject` command instead** — the same mechanism used by [Guided Generations](https://github.com/Samueras/GuidedGenerations-Extension), a well-tested extension with 180+ stars. `/inject` writes directly to chat metadata and is read by ST's prompt builder unconditionally, regardless of preset configuration.
-This should be dramatically more reliable across different presets, backends, and setups.

 ---